airburst/goplow/README.md

 The application will:
 1. Start a web server on the configured host and port
 2. Automatically open your default browser
-3. Display a message interface where you can send and view messages
+3. Display an event stream interface for viewing analytics events in real-time

 ### Running the Executable